 Thunderstorms & Lightning

-A thunderstorm watch means conditions are favorable for thunderstorms to produce wind gusts to 58 mph or stronger, or hail to 3/4-inch or larger in the watch area.
+A thunderstorm watch means conditions are favorable for thunderstorms to produce wind gusts to 58 mph or stronger, or hail in the watch area.
 Watches are issued four to six hours at a time and can cover several counties.
-Watch the sky, and take cover if a severe thunderstorm is approaching.
+Take cover if a severe thunderstorm is approaching.

 A thunderstorm warning means a severe thunderstorm has been detected by radar or a trained spotter.
 Take cover if you are in or near a severe thunderstorm area.

 - Protect belongings from power surges, avoid using a telephone or any electrical appliances

 - Avoid touching metal.
 Utility lines and metal conduct electricity